Nozomu Yoshioka: 2022–23 season

-Making his debut on the 2022–23 Junior Grand Prix series, Yoshioka won the gold medal at the 2022 JGP Czech Republic and placed fifth at the 2022 JGP Poland I. These results secured a spot for Yoshioka at the 2022–23 Junior Grand Prix Final in Torino, Italy.
+Making his debut on the 2022–23 Junior Grand Prix series, Yoshioka won the gold medal at the 2022 JGP Czech Republic and placed fifth at the 2022 JGP Poland I. These results secured a spot for Yoshioka at the 2022–23 Junior Grand Prix Final in Turin, Italy.

 Yoshioka then went on to compete at the 2022–23 Japan Junior Championships, where he won the gold medal.

 At the 2022–23 Junior Grand Prix Final, Yoshioka placed fifth in the short program after losing points on a spin and having two jump errors in the program.
 However, Yoshioka managed to skate a more solid free skate, placing second in that segment of the competition and winning the bronze medal overall.
 Following the event, Yoshioka said, "I'm happy that I was able to stand on the stage (of the final).
 I was able to complete the free skate with the minimum number of mistakes."

 At the 2022–23 Japan Championships, Yoshioka finished tenth.

 Yoshioka was selected to compete at the 2023 World Junior Championships in Calgary, Alberta.
 He placed seventh in the short program, scoring a new personal best score and managed to place second in the free skate, winning the bronze medal overall.

 Additionally, he was invited to skate in the gala at the 2023 World Championships in Saitama.

 Yoshioka closed his season with a gold medal at the 2023 Triglav Trophy.